swcarpentry/make-novice/_extras/guide.md

 encounter Make.

-Researchers are also finding Make of use in implementing reproducible research workflows, automating data analysis and visualisation (using Python or R) and combining tables and plots with text to produce reports and papers for publication.
+Researchers are also finding Make of use in implementing reproducible research workflows, automating data analysis and visualization (using Python or R) and combining tables and plots with text to produce reports and papers for publication.